TopChef/TopChef/ISSUE_TEMPLATE.md

 - [ ] filing a feature request
 - [ ] asking a question about the system

-**Contact**

-Please stay tuned to this issue!
-We may contact you through GitHub to ask you more questions about it.
-If you like, we may also contact you through an alternate form of communication, i.e. email.
-If this is the case, *transcripts of these communiques may be posted* to the site, in order to allow all contributors to act on the information provided.

-*I can be contacted by*: (Please provide instructions for how to contact you)

-- [ ] I authorize the Omicron Project to publish transcripts of my interactions with the Omicron Project.

 **Bug Reports**

 Please state the criticality of the bug